 Rachel, Rach, Rayorony or whoever I am, started out summer with a bang.
 There was a two- week gap between the end of school and the start of Big Bears summer camp, and the days flew by.
 The first week, it poured every day.
 So, we spent our days at the Miami Children’s Museum, Silly Monkeys and Gymboree.
 This week we added a trip to the Zoo Miami.

 The boys are obsessed with these funky, wax molds you can collect for $2 throughout the Zoo.
 Big Bear wanted a Somali Wild Ass, Little Bear a tiger.
 Big Bear said I needed to get the red butterfly so we could all have our own.

 Even though Little Bear melted my heart by saying Rachel, Big Bear melts my heart with the phrases he says.
 Like when he doesn’t want me to go home at the end of the day or when he randomly turns to me and says “Rachel, I love you.”

-It’s easy to get overwhelmed when trying to wrangle two kids into their car seats, load up the double stroller, grab three Contigo water bottles, all the snacks and sun screens and bug sprays.
+It’s easy to get overwhelmed when trying to wrangle two kids into their car seats, load up the double stroller, grab three Contigo water bottles, all the snacks and sunscreens and bug sprays.
 It’s even more overwhelming when you’re stuck in traffic and Little Bear starts to cry and Big Bear is telling you to go already.
-But there’s nothing quite like the look of excitement on their tiny faces when they are in a moment of joy, and when Big Bear thanks your for a field trip day.
+But there’s nothing quite like the look of excitement on their tiny faces when they are in a moment of joy, and when Big Bear thanks you for a field trip day.